iterative/dvc.org/content/docs/studio/user-guide/model-registry/what-is-a-model-registry.md

 <admon type="tip">

-You can take a look at Iterative's [public model registry] to get a feel for what's possible.
+You can take a look at Iterative's [public model registry] (read only) to get a feel for what's possible.

 </admon>